Knewton/Zoidberg/EXAMPLE.md

 ## Question 1

 ### Question text
     How many dolls does Troy have?

 ### Answer interpretation
     The answer is the unknown value of dolls owned by Troy.

 ## Question 2

 ### Question text
     How many dolls do they have altogether?

 ### Answer interpretation
     The answer is the unknown value of dolls owned by Troy and Hellen added together.

 ## Data extraction

 ### Sentence 1
     dolls owned by Hellen = 2

 ### Sentence 2
     dolls owned by Troy = 2
     dolls owned by Troy + 3

 ## Correct response

 ### Response 1
     5 dolls

 ### Response 2
     7 dolls

 ***

+context_grouping
 # Zoidberg Solution

 ## The problem
     Dad gives Richard 7 feathers.
     Dad gives William 4 feathers.
     How many feathers does Dad give to the two boys?
     How many more feathers does Richard have than William?

 ## Digested problem
     Dad     	gives   	Richard 	7       	feathers	.
     NNP     	VBZ     	NNP     	CD      	NNS     	.